hjy1805/Kp_multicentre_hospitals/README.md

-# Predicting Clinical Severity from Combined Genomic Signatures in *Klebsiella pneumoniae*
+# Genomic Signatures and Prediction of Clinical Severity in *Klebsiella pneumoniae* infections in a Multicenter Cohort

 ## Abstract